MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 ### Debugging CNTK source code in Visual Studio

-* If you want to use Python Tools, CNTK, and Visual Studio Code, see this [blog](http://davidcrook.io/cntk-vs-code-awesome/).
 * If you want to use Python Tools, CNTK, and Visual Studio, see [here](./Setup-CNTK-Python-Tools-For-Windows.md)
 * To debug BrainScript in CNTK with Visual Studio, follow the steps [here](./Debugging-CNTK-source-code-in-Visual-Studio.md).